-We consider \textit{three standard LtR strategies}. \underline{{\tt RandRe}}{\tt j} is a baseline that assigns a random score to each input. \underline{{\tt NovRe}}{\tt j}$_X$ rejects inputs based on their novelty~\citep{sun2022out}: it first computes their distance to the $k$-th nearest training instances and converts these into scores using a monotonically decreasing function, \eg $1/(1+x)$, such that farthest inputs get lower scores. \underline{\PredAmb} uses prediction's confidence as score~\citep{hendrickx2024machine}.
-For binary classification tasks, confidence is computed as the margin of the class probabilities $|P(Y=1 | \vx)- P(Y=0 | \vx)|$~\citep{perini2023unsupervised}.
-For regression tasks, the conditional variance for each input is computed and then the score is obtained applying a monotonically decreasing function, \eg $1/(1+x)$, such that higher-variance predictions obtain lower scores~\citep{zaoui2020regression}.
+\textbf{Competitors}.
+We compare \method against four baseline strategies.
+To demonstrate that classic LtR approaches are unsuited for rejecting low-quality explanations, we consider two widely used LtR strategies. \underline{\InstNov} rejects examples based on their novelty~\cite{sun2022out}: it first computes their Euclidean distances to the $k$ nearest training examples and converts these into scores using a monotonically decreasing function (\eg $1/(1+x)$), such that farthest examples get lower scores. \underline{\PredAmb} uses prediction's confidence as score~\cite{hendrickx2024machine}.
+For binary classification tasks, confidence is computed as the margin of the class probabilities $|P(Y=1 | \vx)- P(Y=0 | \vx)|$~\cite{perini2023unsupervised}.